SatDump/SatDump.Org/_posts/2023-09-03-tracking-widget-hamlib.md

 ##### Horizons
 The horizons mode will take a second to load, as it has to request data from the JPL horizons server.
 If you are not connected to the internet, it will not work.
-This mode is useful for things that do not orbit earth, as you cant make a TLE for them.
+This mode is useful for things that do not orbit earth, as TLEs dont work well for those.

 ## Object Information